reindert-vetter/api-version-control/README.md

     ->where(['version' => 'v\d{1,3}'])
     ->group(base_path('routes/api.php'));
 ```
-_You can see here that we prefix the route name with `default.` (for the routers without a version).
+_You can see here that we prefix the route name with `no_version.` (for the routers without a version).
 You have to do that to avoid the error `Another route is already using that name` when caching the routers.
 Decide for yourself whether this is desirable for your application._

 3. Add `\ReindertVetter\ApiVersionControl\ApiVersionControlServiceProvider::class` to your providers in config/app.php
 4. Create a config file by running `php artisan vendor:publish --provider='ReindertVetter\ApiVersionControl\ApiVersionControlServiceProvider'`.